lilab-bcb/pegasus/docs/usage.rst

 		If files are stored in google cloud.
 Assuming google cloud sdk is installed.

 	-\\-select-only-singlets
-		If we have demultiplexed data, turning on this option will make scCloud only include barcodes that are predicted as singlets.
+		If we have demultiplexed data, turning on this option will make sccloud only include barcodes that are predicted as singlets.

 	-\\-minimum-number-of-genes <ngene>
 		Only keep barcodes with at least <ngene> expressed genes.